13, 20 and 21 January 2024

 This short specialist course is not accredited.
 It does not lead on directly to any other courses but should provide a taster for those interested in progressing to work or courses in silviculture or horticulture.

-Tuition will by provided by Bryn Thomas (see pic below), an experienced tutor/trainer who has been pruning old and neglected fruit trees professionally since 1996.
+Tuition will be led by Bryn Thomas (see pic below), an experienced tutor/trainer who has been pruning old and neglected fruit trees professionally since 1996.
 You will also be supported in your pruning practice by one or more members of the Brighton Permaculture Trust team: Jeremy Field, John Coote and Stephan Gehrels.

 As featured in The Guardian Guide